 These reserves are maintained to provide the Trustee with access to funds to protect members' interests and mitigate the impact of an adverse event.
-The Australian Prudential Regulation Authority (APRA) requires ORFR reserves to be maintained in relation to superannuation entities.
-A portion of the ORFR reserves for the Vision Super group is maintained in VSPL.
 The ORFR is generally funded through the difference in the investment fees charged in the VPST and the actual costs incurred by the VPST.